quantcast-growth {xs} Next>

 Quantcast Measure Chrome Extension

-In order to extend the functionality of Measure, we built a Chrome extension that showed basic traffic and demographic data, allowed you conduct basic market research on websites, and helped with the tag/pixel installation process.
+To increase engagement with the analytics tool, we developed a Chrome extension.
+This extension displayed basic traffic and demographic data, facilitated basic market research on websites, and helped give error messages during the tag/pixel installation process.

 image1